-(d) Service: Diminishing numbers and declining income impose strict restraint in this field.
+(d) Service: Diminishing numbers and declining income impose stnet restraint in this field.
 Men are not clever at raising money except by direct contribution.
-We left it to others to raise large funds from the public by such adroit methods as tag days, etc. Now an enlightened self-interest requires our applying service funds locally and nationally where we can at the same time obtain the greatest returns in publicity favorable to us.
-Our service effort should be a service effort should be a service of the service effort should be as distinctive and peculiar to us as possible-not a mere tagging along behind big, wealthy organizations where our small endeavor is unnoticed, lost in their greater shadow.
-We cannot afford to be simply a "inc-too" organization.
-Our funds do not permit of this nationally nor in most. tionally nor in most Departments.
+We left it to others to raise large funds from the public by such adroit methods as tag days, etc. Now an enlightened self-interest re-quires our applying service funds locally and nationally where we can the same time obtain the greatest returns in publicity favorable to us.
+O service effort should be as distinctive and peculiar to us as po ble-not a mere tagging along behind big, wealthy organizations where and here the endeavor is unnoticed, lost in their greater shadow.
+We cann afford to be simply a "me-too" organization.
+Our funds do not permi f this lionally nor in most Departments.